 The traditional French dessert at Christmas is the bûche de Noël, known in English-speaking countries as Yule log.

-Usually prepared on Christmas Eve, this light sponge cake roll is garnished with either chocolate, mocha or chestnut filling.
+Usually prepared on Christmas Eve, this light sponge cake roll is garnished with either chocolate, mocha or chestnut filling (my favourite!).

 It is then covered with chocolate icing, raked with a serrated knife or fork to give it a “woody” texture and decorated with candied fruit and nuts.

 Bûche de Noël has an interesting history.
 As early as the 12th century, it was customary on Christmas Eve in many European countries to bring home a very large piece of firewood that would be sprinkled with oil, salt and wine and placed in the hearth, where it would burn over several days.

 In those days, fireplaces were huge and the ashes from this special log were thought to protect the home from lightening and evil spirits.
 In France and in Quebec the custom was still practiced until the latter part of the 19th century.

 As large hearths were slowly replaced by stoves these fires died out and the bûche de Noël was replaced by the “edible” version known today.

 Typically prepared on Christmas Eve, bûche de Noël is served throughout the holiday period.
 Making it at home remains an annual tradition for many, but pastry shops also make luxurious versions of this elegant chocolate dessert.